joelpurra/skipontab/README.md

 When SkipOnTab is applied to html containers, like `<div>`, `<ul>` or `<fieldset>`, all skippable child elements are implicitly skipped.
 This applies to static html and subsequently added child elements.

 ### Disabling skipping
-Skippable elements, or containers with skippable children, marked with class `.disable-skip-on-tab` or attribute `data-skip-on-tab=false` are never skipped.
+Skippable elements, or containers with skippable children, marked with class `.disable-skip-on-tab` or attribute `data-skip-on-tab="false"` are never skipped.
+Disabling can also be done dynamically on elements/containers with `$(selector).skipOnTab(false)`.
 If skipping is disabled for the element when it receives focus, or any of its elements parents, it will not be skipped.
 Disabling skipping takes precedence over enabling skipping.

 ## Original purpose
 Developed to skip less used form fields in a web application for registering and administering letters.
 Examples of skipped fields are dropdowns with sensible defaults, the second address line fields in address forms and buttons for seldom used actions.